SoftwareAG/c8y-docs/content/apama/overview-analytics.md

 title: Overview
 layout: bundle
 ---
-Using Cumulocity real-time event processing, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
-These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.
+<p class="lead">Using Cumulocity real-time event processing, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
+These user-defined operations can for example alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices. </p>

 The operation logic is based on a high-level real-time processing language, the  Apama Event Processing Language (EPL).